BestDI/ScreenLogger/README.md

 ------

 #### How to Use it?

-1.Add it in your root build.gradle at the end of repositories:
+1. Add it in your root build.gradle at the end of repositories:

 ```groovy
 allprojects {
 	repositories {